pramethg/CSE586/P3/Prameth_Gaddale_README.md

  - `MLP2`: Improved MLP Model
  - `CNN`: Baseline CNN Model
  - `CNN2`: Improved CNN Model
+ - `VGG16`:
+     - VGG16 Model for Data Augmentation Section.
+     - The first layer has been modified to take in 1 channel instead of 3.
+     - The convolution layer in the first layer has been modified to take in 32 filters instead of 64.
+     - Also, the last layer has been modified to output 17 classes instead of 1000.

 ### `classification.py`
 The main file to perform classification.